igordot/reference-genomes/README.md

 Genomics bioinformatic tools generally require a reference file/index, but the exact requirements can vary.
 This repository includes notes for setting up a reference genome directory that can be used for common analysis types (RNA-seq, ChIP-seq, whole genome/exome sequencing) as well as some pre-generated supplementary files.
-The protocol is inspired by Illumina iGenomes, a collection of sequence and annotation files for commonly analyzed genomes.
+The organization scheme is inspired by Illumina iGenomes, a collection of sequence and annotation files for commonly analyzed genomes.
+The files are placed in separate directories based on the genome reference version, such as `hg38` or `mm10`.
+Within each genome directory, the files are named based on the type.

 The two primary files that are required: